stappersg/vBook/src/reference/vSL/advanced.md

 }
 ```

-&#9998; | Rhai's function do not capture their external scope except for  functions [(they are "pure")](https://rhai.rs/book/ref/functions.html#no-access-to-external-scope). you must pass necessary variables via parameters.
+&#9998; | Rhai's function are ["pure"](https://rhai.rs/book/ref/functions.html#no-access-to-external-scope), they do not capture their external scope.
+Variables must be passed as arguments.

 ## Importing user defined modules